Shoukouwa is awarded 2 Michelin Stars in the Singapore Michelin Guide 2019.

-The Michelin stars has descended in Singapore, and the talk of the town continues to fall on the two hawker stalls Hill Street Tai Hwa Pork Noodles and Hong Kong Soya Sauce Chicken Rice and Noodle which are awarded a star each.
-(Read: 29 Singapore Michelin Starred Restaurants & Stalls)
+When the Michelin stars has descended in Singapore in 2016, the talk of the town was on the two hawker stalls Hill Street Tai Hwa Pork Noodles and Hong Kong Soya Sauce Chicken Rice and Noodle which were awarded a star each.

 Perhaps records broken.
 First hawker stalls to be awarded stars.
 What about the OTHER record?

 While there is no official verification, Japanese restaurant Shoukouwa could jolly well be the fastest restaurant around to be awarded 2 stars after opening.
 Just 4 months into operation.

 The sushi restaurant at One Fullerton is a venture between the founder of Hong Kong’s 3-star Michelin Sushi Shikon and the Emmanuel Stroobant restaurant group (which is behind Saint Pierre).

 Considering that Michelin inspectors would need to visit a restaurant a couple of times (we hear three), they had only a short time span to do their judging.

 Some Japanese sushi fans had their eyeballs popping, went “WHAT?
 WHO?”.